hubmapconsortium/ingest-validation-tools/docs/scatacseq/README.md

 ## Level 2

 ### `acquisition_instrument_vendor`
-An acquisition_instrument is the device that contains the signal detection hardware and signal processing software.
-Assays can generate signals such as light of various intensities or color or signals representing molecular mass.
+An acquisition instrument is the device that contains the signal detection hardware and signal processing software.
+Assays generate signals such as light of various intensities or color or signals representing the molecular mass.

 | constraint | value |
 | --- | --- |